fbpx

 How To Make A Custom Shape In Photoshop

 If you need to add a custom shape to your Photoshop project, it may be tedious to draw it out each time you need to include it.
-Luckily, there are multiple ways to create a custom shape that you can use as many times as you want.
+Luckily, there are multiple ways to make a custom shape in Photoshop that you can use as many times as you want.

-Now you can make a custom shape from an existing image or create a path of your own, as mentioned above.
+You can make a custom shape from an existing image or create a path of your own.
 Let’s go over both techniques so you can begin making custom shapes from any starting point.

-How To Make A Custom Shape From An Image
+Method 1: How To Make A Custom Shape In Photoshop From An Image

 Once you’ve chosen a suitable image, open it in Photoshop.
-Your image needs to be high quality, without pixelation, and have clearly defined colors, such as the black in the smiley face.
+Your image needs to be high quality, without pixelation, and have clearly defined colors.
 You can use any Quick Selection Tool to make the selection.
 However, using the color range method is the easiest for this purpose.

 To select the main color, go to Select > Color Range.